lamberta/devkit-doc/api/appengine.md

 Emitted each `Timer.onTick`.

-To keep track of the amount of frames rendered over an application's lifetime:
+For example, To keep track of the amount of frames rendered over an application's lifetime:

 ~~~
 var frame = 0;